 What are the signs and symptoms of non-diabetic hypoglycemia?

-- Fast or pounding heartbeat, or sweating more than usual.
+- Fast or pounding heartbeat

-- Nausea (upset stomach) or feeling very hungry.
+- Nausea or hunger

 How is non-diabetic hypoglycemia diagnosed?